samus-io/tablab-steps/steps/affUMVnBBUP5VSjFkxwgFsWDEQiKNTEOABJ/en/README.md

   GET /invoices/123.pdf
   ```

-* An attacker can modify the file name to access another user's invoice:
+* An attacker can modify the file name in the request to access another user's invoice:

   ```http
   GET /invoices/124.pdf